Ramen96/fileSync/README.md

 # AI File Syncing Website

 This project is a self-hosted, privacy-respecting file syncing and organization tool.
 It features intelligent search, file tagging, and local-only redundancy detection using a Raspberry Pi or home server.
-Built using ReactRouter, Express, and React.

 ---